maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

   the commit.
 Any final additions to the changelog can be part of this commit.
 * Create a PR for merging the release branch into `stable`.
 * Once it's been merged to stable, also merge the release branch into `main`.
-* When ready, kick off a workflow for the stable release*.
+* When ready, kick off a workflow for the stable release.
 The workflow will:
     - Build the binaries
     - Upload them to S3
     - Public Github Release
     - Publish crates
     - Tag based on combined version
-* Manually edit the Github Release to apply the latest changelog entry to the description*
+* Manually edit the Github Release to apply the latest changelog entry to the description
 * Delete the release branch

 We would now be in a position to deploy the stable release to the `PROD-01` (and possibly `PROD-02`) environment.
 The production deployment would be covered in another RFC.

-#### Uncertainties

-* Obviously this could be done automatically on push, but we may want to coordinate with an announcement?
-* It's probably possible to automate this, but it's a very low-effort manual step.

 ## Hotfixes